 The majority (approximately three-quarters) of patients are asymptomatic at the time of diagnosis, the diagnosis being an incidental finding on imaging 23.
 Presenting symptoms include:

-- localized pain and tenderness (commonest symptom 24)
+localized pain and tenderness (most common symptom 24)

 Polyostotic disease is more prevalent than monostotic type 1.
 The most frequent sites of involvement are:

 The etiology is not entirely known, but it is a disease of osteoclasts.
 Viral infection (paramyxovirus) 6 in association with genetic susceptibility has been postulated.